Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Deep Breathing

-Most of the time, we breathe shallowly, meaning we don’t take in an optimal amount of oxygen.
+We usually breathe shallowly, meaning we don’t take in an optimal amount of oxygen.

 These are called ‘chest breaths’.
 But by introducing a deep breathing practice, your anxiety levels will reduce dramatically.

-I’ll share the best breathing practises below.
+I’ll share the best breathing practices below.

 Abdominal Breathing